Where we stand and why we are needed

 THE LIBERAL PARTY TODAY

-The Liberal Party was kept going by those members who refused to leave the party to join the Liberal Democrats, but that was over 20 years ago and is not the end of the story.
+The Liberal Party was kept going by those members who refused to leave the party to join the Liberal Democrats, but that was almost 30 years ago and is not the end of the story.
 Since then we have attracted many new members, from all parties and none, some of whom were not born in 1988, let alone able to vote!

 The party has attracted new members who have joined because they wish to see a more liberal society and who work towards the election of Liberals at all levels of Government, we also aim to influence and inform the political debate with liberal ideas and policies founded on liberal principles and liberal philosophy.

 The Liberal Party currently has over 30 councillors at all levels of local government.
-The Liberal Party continues to contest local and Parliamentary elections in the UK and elections to the European Parliament.
+The Liberal Party continues to contest local and Parliamentary elections in the UK.
 In the 2004 elections to the European Parliament the Liberal Party secured over 96,000 votes in the North West Region.

 The Liberal Party is a wholly independent political party.
 We define ourselves by reference to our own policies and philosophy.
 We stand and seek to be judged alone, on our own policies, ideals and record.